John Stoddart (politician)

-John Stoddart (or Stoddard, March 30, 1842 – August 5, 1926) was a member of the Wisconsin State Assembly.
+John Stoddart (or Stoddard; March 30, 1842 – August 5, 1926) was an American politician.
+He was a member of the Wisconsin State Assembly.

 Biography

-Stoddart was born on March 30, 1842 in Kirkcaldy, Scotland.
-His places of residence included Fond du Lac County, Wisconsin and Dodge County, Wisconsin.
-He died at his home in Fox Lake, Wisconsin on August 5, 1926.
+Stoddart was born on March 30, 1842, in Kirkcaldy, Scotland.
+His places of residence included Fond du Lac County, Wisconsin, and Dodge County, Wisconsin.
+He died at his home in Fox Lake, Wisconsin, on August 5, 1926.

 Career

 Stoddart was elected to the Assembly in 1888.
 Other positions he held include Chairman (similar to Mayor) of Fox Lake.
 He was a Democrat.